shubhamnegi-Tiger/test_public/README.md

 * **Incorporating more diverse datasets:** Our current implementation uses a relatively small dataset for training the DreamBooth model (28 images).
 To improve the model's accuracy and versatility, we could consider incorporating larger and more diverse datasets.
 For example, we have to include more images which are from different angles and backgrounds.

-* **Hyperparameter Tuning:** Currently we used `num_inference_steps` as 30 and `sampling method` as "Euler a".
-We can consider the other sampling methods available such as "DDLM" ,"PLMS", "DPM++ 2M Karras", "UniPC", "DPM++ SDE Karras ", "Heun" and more.
+* **Hyperparameter Tuning:** Currently we used `sampling method` as "Euler a", "DPM++ SDE Karras " and , "DPM++ 2M Karras".
+We can consider the other sampling methods available such as "DDLM" ,"PLMS", "UniPC", "Heun" and more.

-* **Fine-Tuning** Can explore more fine-tuning methods such as Textual Inversion , LoRA (Low-Rank Adaptation of Large Language Models ).
+* **Fine-Tuning** Fine-Tuning can be done further more by changing Learning Rate, number of epochs and changing the base stable diffusion model.

 # Conclusion